abir4u/TranslateImage/README.md

 # Translate Image

-This app helps translate text in images from any language to a language of your choice.
+This app aims to help translate text in images from any language to a language of your choice.

 You can open the app, open / click the image from within the app, select the target text to translate and translate it.